 As you alternate the lifts, make sure to keep abdominal muscles contracted to get the full benefit.

-How do these exercises relieve sciatica from herniated disc
+How do these exercises relieve sciatica from a herniated disc

 These exercises and stretches are designed to move the pain from the leg and into the low back.